The Sharing Group Discussion Can We Discount Ahadits to Understand the Qur’an

 I believe in my heart that you are all good people, Brother Muslim Mike, Sister Julie Mary and Sister Healing Mum.
 But I also have to be firm on issues of doctrine.
 By all means, I encourage everybody to learn, to seek knowledge and to be discerning.
 Since Allah (s.w.t.) is al-Huda and al-‘Alim, insha’Allah, may He Open all our hearts to right guidance, and Forgive us where we have overstepped the boundaries.

 Brother Marquis Dawkins: I am once again upset and disappointed by this group.
 These people are not bloody Daesh in that they should be beat up upon and theology questioned.
 I do not see Quranists beheading Christians and journalist.
-Yet, in this group I have seen defense for Daesh before them.
+Yet, in this group I have seen defence for Daesh before them.
 Why such a fitnah?

 I have read the article and am reading again to see what has caused such a tizzy.
 As I have stated, I do not agree with it 100% and there are some verses that were off on both meaning and translation but overall, I understand why it was written, which was a reaction to the statement by the shaykh that ahadits is necessary to understand the Qur’an, which I disagree with.